blankaex/blog/_posts/2019-11-30-pokemon-oc.md

 - Swords Dance
 ```

 Bisharp was a set-up sweeper that boasted similar strengths to Absol.
 He had a powerful STAB core of Knock Off and Iron Head, with Sucker Punch as priority for good measure.
-A single Swords Dance also made him menacing to deal with, as a +2 Black Hole Eclipse could OHKO Pokémon such as Mega Sableye, Celesteela, Toxapex and Mega Scizor, Pokémon that would otherwise wreak havoc on Albert's party.
+A single Swords Dance also made him a menace to deal with, as a +2 Black Hole Eclipse could OHKO Pokémon such as Mega Sableye, Celesteela, Toxapex and Mega Scizor, Pokémon that would otherwise wreak havoc on Albert's party.

 ```
 Aegislash @ Leftovers